 This is the average monthly salary including housing, transport, and other benefits.
 Service Manager salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Service Manager salaries in Argentina range from 26,000 ARS per month (minimum salary) to 78,400 ARS per month (maximum salary).
+Service Manager salaries in Argentina range from 26,000 ARS per month (starting salary) to 78,400 ARS per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|